dalibo/cnpg-plugin-pgbackrest/README.md

 ## plugin anatomy

-CNPG plugins are mainly specific pods / services / ... running on the same namespace as the CNPG Operator (`cnpg-system` by default).
+CNPG plugins are mainly specific pods / services / ... running on the same namespace as the CNPG Operator (`cnpg-system`, `cnpg-controller-manager` or `cnpg-cloudnative-pg` depending on the way you installed the operator).
 They run some kind of (small) specific "operator" dedicated to one task (eg: adding and configuring backup to a PostgreSQL `Clusters` managed by CNPG).
 Currently they are designed to run alongside the "main" CNPG operator.

-Once a plugin deployed, the CNPG operator register it (in realty it's done when a service with some specific annotation is created).
+Once a plugin is deployed, the CNPG operator register it (in reality it's done when a service with some specific annotation is created).
 The plugin operator should give some information about their **capabilities** to the CNPG operator.
 The "main" operator keeps track